- Boards & Commissions

-- Land acquisition
+- Land Acquisition

-- Land disposition
+- Land Disposition

-If approved as part of a redevelopment plan, the LCRA may acquire property through the use of eminent domain.
+- Eminent Domain – If approved as part of a redevelopment plan, the LCRA may acquire property through the use of eminent domain.

-The statute defines “blighted area” as “an area which, by reason of the predominance of defective or inadequate street layout, insanitary or unsafe conditions, deterioration of site improvements, improper subdivision or obsolete platting, or the existence of conditions which endanger life or property by fire and other causes, or any combination of such factors, retards the provision of housing accommodations or constitutes an economic or social liability or a menace to the public health, safety, morals, or welfare in its present condition and use.”
+- Blight – The statute defines “blighted area” as “an area which, by reason of the predominance of defective or inadequate street layout, unsanitary or unsafe conditions, deterioration of site improvements, improper subdivision or obsolete platting, or the existence of conditions which endanger life or property by fire and other causes, or any combination of such factors, retards the provision of housing accommodations or constitutes an economic or social liability or a menace to the public health, safety, morals, or welfare in its present condition and use.”

-- Bonds - The LCRA may issue bonds to finance redevelopment and blight remediation.
+The LCRA may issue bonds to finance redevelopment and blight remediation.

-The LCRA may prepare blight studies and redevelopment plans, review privately-prepared blight studies and redevelopment plans, and recommend their approval to City Council.
-For site-specific redevelopment plans, the applicant must submit the site plan for the project to the City for review through the pre-application processprior to submitting it to the LCRA for review.
-Within designated redevelopment areas, the LCRA reviews redevelopment projects for consistency with the adopted redevelopment plan.
-Projects that conform to the plan are entitled to property tax abatement equal to 100% of the increase in assessed value of the land and improvements for a ten-year period.
+The LCRA may prepare blight studies and redevelopment plans, review privately prepared blight studies and redevelopment plans, and recommend their approval to City Council.
+Within designated redevelopment areas, the LCRA reviews redevelopment projects for conformance with the adopted redevelopment plan.
+Projects that conform to the plan are entitled to real property tax abatement on the new construction or rehabilitation for 10 years as prescribed by the redevelopment plan.
 In Casey’s Marketing Co. v.
-Land Clearance for Redevelopment Authority of Independence, Mo., 101 S.W.3d 23 (Mo.
+Land Clearance for Redevelopment Authority of Independence, MO., 101 S.W.3d 23 (Mo.
 App.
-W.D.) the Court determined that under Section 99.700 RSMo., if the property has been blighted and the proposal meets the redevelopment plan, the developer is entitled to tax abatement as a matter of right.
+W.D.) the Court determined that under Section 99.700RSMo., if the property has been blighted and the proposal meets the redevelopment plan, the developer is entitled to tax abatement as a matter of right.

 Land Clearance for Redevelopment Authority Policies

-- Proposed redevelopment plans must be reviewed by the Planning and Zoning Commission and found to be consistent with the City of Springfield Comprehensive Plan.
+1. Proposed redevelopment plans must be reviewed by the Planning and Zoning Commission and found to be consistent with the City of Springfield Comprehensive Plan.

-- Proposals for redevelopment plans and property tax abatement pursuant to Chapter 99 RSMo. will be strongly discouraged in approved Tax Increment Financing districts because tax abatement conflicts with the intent of the TIF statute to capture the incremental increase to fund TIF improvements.
+3. Proposals for redevelopment plans and property tax abatement pursuant to Chapter 99 RSMo. will be strongly discouraged in approved Tax Increment Financing districts because tax abatement conflicts with the intent of the TIF statute to capture the incremental increase to fund TIF improvements.

-- Applicants for property tax abatement will be required to enter into a cooperative agreement with the City of Springfield, covenanting that the property will continue to be used in a manner consistent with the redevelopment plan throughout the abatement period or the abatement will be subject to termination.
+4. Applicants for property tax abatement will be required to enter into a cooperative agreement with the City of Springfield, covenanting that the property will continue to be used in a manner consistent with the redevelopment plan throughout the abatement period or the abatement will be subject to termination.